International psychology: History

-In general, psychology as a discipline has prospered in well-to-do, urbanized, and individualistic countries and cultures but it is frequently considered an unnecessary luxury in the poorer and more rural regions of the world where the treatment of physical health problems by modern healthcare workers and indigenous healers is likely to take precedence over the identification and treatment of mental health problems (Leung & Zhang, 1995; O'Gorman, Shum, Halford, & Ogilvie, 2012).
+In general, psychology has historically thrived in affluent, urbanized societies, while mental health care in poorer, rural regions often prioritizes physical health over psychological well-being.
+(Leung & Zhang, 1995; O'Gorman, Shum, Halford, & Ogilvie, 2012).
 Such problems are frequently treated by indigenous healers who tend to rely on supernatural explanations for their identification and treatment.
 However, a global mental health movement that has been strongly influenced by psychiatrists is gathering steam.
 This makes it likely that in the future, greater resources will be allocated to mental health problems especially in medium-income countries (Patel et al., 2014).
-Countries where psychology is both influential and especially well developed include The Netherlands, Switzerland, Israel, Germany, USA, United Kingdom, Australia, Indonesia, Austria, the Scandinavian countries, and Argentina (especially psychoanalysis).
+Countries where psychology is both influential and especially well developed include The Netherlands, Switzerland, Israel, Germany, the United States, the United Kingdom, Australia, Indonesia, Austria, the Scandinavian countries, and Argentina (known for its strong psychoanalytic tradition).